ISO IEC 17799 2000*

 are not entirely controlled by a single person.

-Reduce the chances that people will accidentally or intentionally modify or misuse information or services by separating duties and responsibilities.
+Reduce the chances that people will accidentally or intentionally modify or

 Ensure that responsibility for initiating and authorizing